 Two sharing: $11,000.
 Single occupancy: $13,200.

 Two sharing: £6,220.
 Single occupancy: £7,460.

 High-speed rail travel (first class) from Tokyo to Kyoto and from Kanazawa to Tokyo; private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 8 lunches and 6 dinners with wine or beer, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 International flights are not included.

 New Otani, Tokyo: 5-star hotel located in the centre of Tokyo.
 It has a historical garden dating from the 17th century.
 Hyatt Regency Hotel, Kyoto: an elegant hotel within walking distance of the National Museum.
 Rooms are comfortable with unique design touches.
-Tokyu Hotel, Kanazawa: excellently located 4-star, walking distance of the city’s former samurai district.
+Nikko Hotel, Kanazawa: modern and comfortable 4-star business hotel located in the centre of Kanazawa.

 Additional nights and airport transfers

 It is possible to arrange additional nights at the hotels before or after the tour, and airport transfers.
-Please note that the night of 8th May or 6th November 2019 is included in the price of the tour to allow for early check-in on Day 1.
+Please note that the night of 6th November 2019 is included in the price of the tour to allow for early check-in on Day 1.

 Tokyo Haneda – New Otani hotel: $200 per car for 1–2 people each way.